JHU-PL-Lab/www-fpse/lecture/basic-modules.md

 ```
 * The above code defines module `Simple_set` since it is in the file `simple_set.ml`
+  - Capitalize first letter (only) in file name and remove `.ml` to get module name
 * Modules are just collections of top-level definable things (things you could type into top loop)
 * Assignment 1 file `submission.ml` is in fact making a module as well, named `Submission`.
 * This particular set module is just a set implemented as a list; it is in fact a multiset